Exarkuniv/RetroPie-Extras-Nano/README.md

 I still have a handfull of edits i need to get done, but as of 9-20-23 all the scripts do install. and almost all do play there are a few i have not tested yet as i dont have the game files (yet)

+I will also go through all the normal port scripts that the other boards have and see what works and what dont

 if you want background music i have figured that out also all you need to do is add a ``music`` folder here